When: Sat., Feb. 8, 2020, 3:00 pm – 7:30 pm (doors open & check-in at 2:00; hunt begins at 3:00)

 Partial proceeds benefit the San Francisco Circus Center.

-Each player will receive a detailed map of the playing area, a set of clues and an alphabetic street index.
-Each team will receive an answer sheet.
-You are encouraged to bring your own maps, guidebooks, or reference works to aid in solving clues.
+Each player will receive a detailed map of the playing area with an index of streets and landmarks, and a set of clues.
 Familiarity with San Francisco is not required; the ability to collaboratively solve a puzzle and work together as a team is more important.

 The treasure hunt rules are designed to make this a fair and fun experience for everyone.
 Taking unfair advantage diminishes the experience for everyone else participating in the event.
 Any team violating the rules will be disqualified.

 You must travel by foot.
-You cannot use cars, taxis, buses, bicycles, or any other wheeled transport.
+You cannot use cars, taxis, buses, ride-shares, scooters, bicycles, or any other wheeled transport

 Your team must stay together and cannot split up.
 Your entire team must be at the same clue site at the same time and must stay within sight and earshot of one another (generally within twenty to forty feet).